 Chipola Theatre produces three student productions each year and a Fall Showcase.
-The 2017-2018 season included The Odd Couple (Female Version) and Disney's The Little Mermaid.
+The 2018-2019 season included Almost, Maine and Disney's Beauty and the Beast.

 Each summer thousands of area children visit the Center for experience live theatre for the first time.
-This year children attended The Cat in the Hat.
+This year children attended The Wee Sing Train Musical.

 Theatre majors tour New York City and Broadway biennially.
 Students participate in masterclasses in the heart of New York's theatre district, and attended Broadway and off-Broadway performances.
-Students also attend the Florida Theatre Conference (FTC) and the Southeastern Theatre Conference (SETC) for professional development opportunities.
+Students also attend the Florida Theatre Conference (FTC) and the Southeastern Theatre Confearence (SETC) for professional development opportunities.